gigascience/gigadb-website/docs/SETUP_CI_CD_PIPELINE.md

 * The variables below need to be created for your project in the `Environment variables` section in the CI/CD Settings page.
-Any values below listed as `somevalue` should be replaced with proper values - please contact the GigaScience tech support team for help with setting these.
+Any values below listed as `somevalue` should be replaced by proper values - please contact the GigaScience tech support team for help with setting these.

-* The value of the STAGING_HOME_URL variable should be the domain name of the machine you will use as the GigaDB staging server.

-* The STAGING_IP_ADDRESS variable should be given the IP address of your staging server as its value.

-* Variables whose names begin with `staging_*` and have `0` values will be automatically updated with their proper values during Ansible provisioning of your staging server.

 These environment variables together with those in the Forks group are exported to the `.secrets` file and are listed